-To generate the dataset, we employed the same \texttt{ {google/flan-t5-xxl}} model, utilized for instruction data augmentation.
-The process is initiated by prompting the language model in a Chain-of-Thought~\citep{wei2022chain} manner to generate a set of properties for each dataset instance.
-Each instance is then paired with a random entity from the dataset to form a (question, answer, explanation) triplet by prompting the language model with three in-context examples to leverage in-context-learning~\citep{brown2020language}.
-A pivotal step in this creation process is a round-trip-consistency check: an example is integrated into the final dataset only when the model's predictions on the generated question, given the captions, match the example answer, exhibiting a Levenshtein distance above 0.9.
-This refined dataset encompasses 8,802 audio-video samples sourced from the AudioCaps validation set, and 29,072 image-point cloud instances from a reserved subset of 5k point clouds from Cap3D~\citep{luo2023scalable}.
+To generate the dataset, we prompt \texttt{ {google/flan-t5-xxl}} in a Chain-of-Thought \cite{wei2022chain} manner to generate a set of properties for each dataset instance.
+Each instance is then paired with a random entity from the dataset to form a (question, answer, explanation) triplet using three examples to leverage in-context-learning~\cite{brown2020language}.
+A pivotal step in this creation process is a round-trip-consistency check: an example is integrated into the final dataset only when the model's predictions on the generated question, given the captions, exhibits a Levenshtein distance above 0.9 to the example answer.
+This refined dataset encompasses 8,802 audio-video samples sourced from the AudioCaps validation set, and 29,072 image-point cloud instances from a reserved subset of 5k point clouds from Cap3D~\cite{luo2023scalable}.
 Each instance in the dataset is coupled with two representations corresponding to the captions: (audio, video) from AudioCaps and (point cloud, images) from Cap3D.
-Given that the arrangement of the data can be altered, this allows for maintaining a balanced set of answers.
-This balance pertains not only to the position of the answers but also to the answer modality.
+Given that the arrangement of the data can be altered, this allows for maintaining a balanced set of answers, not only in terms of the position of the answers, but also the answer modality.
 Human performance on the task stands at 90\% indicating its high quality.
-More dataset creation and distribution details are in the supplementary material.
+More details found in the supplementary material.